So why carry hiking field guides?

 And I'd like to share my Top Ten Hiking Field Guides, the ones I feel are worth the weight or the time & money investment for any serious hiker.

-Let me illustrate with my home state, Washington.
+Let me illustrate this hiking field guide with my home state, Washington.

-I love my Washington State bird guide because it's:
+I love my Birds Of Washington field guide because it's:

 Can you tell I'm enthusiastic about this book??
 You've got to have one in your collection!